GDCP at UGA

 - If you are returning to a student worker position, you cannot request a GDCP refund.

 Student employees (as defined in UGA policy):

 When student employees are attending classes on a full time basis and classes are in session, they are exempt from participating in GDCP.
 However, if a student employee works between semesters during any break that exceeds five weeks, exceeds 20 work hours per week, or decides not to attend classes for a period of time but continues working, he/she must contribute to GDCP.

-When a student employee works between semesters (during any break longer than five weeks), or when he/she is not attending classes, or exceeds 20 work hours per week, his/her supervisor should:
+When a student employee works between semesters (during any break longer than five weeks), or when he/she is not attending classes, his/her supervisor should: